Why Employee Recognition

 It is important to be in touch with the feelings of the workers in your organization.
 Asking for feedback is vital as it promotes an open culture and gives you insight into things you may not consider relevant but in fact are highly significant to an employee.
 Maybe you have a staff presentation coming up soon.
 Instead of blinding your staff with data, take a minute to prepare by walking round the company and asking them what they would like to hear from you.
 The answers may surprise you, and you will need to be responsive to some of the requests.
 It does show you recognize their opinions.
 Significantly, it gives you some focus on where to direct attention to create a positive workplace culture.

-Create Meaningful Incentives
+Create Meaningful Employee Incentives

 Formalize Your Employee Recognition Program

-Be the Catalyst in Your Organization
+Be the Recognition Catalyst in Your Organization

 As a leader, you need to emulate the behavior you expect to see in others.
 Building trust is vital, as is listening.
 Take time to embed these ways of working in your company, especially those that value employees.
-Make opportunities available for staff development and learning so there are routes to promotion for all levels of employee.
+Make opportunities available for staff development and learning, so there are routes to promotion for all levels of employees.
 Ensure people are clear on objectives and have an appraisal annually so their achievements can be supported and celebrated.
-Giving opportunities for people to suggest new ways of working or trialing initiatives creates interest and innovation, which supports a learning environment.
+Giving opportunities for people to suggest new ways of working or trialing initiatives creates interest and innovation, which helps develop a learning environment.
 This gets your company on the map as a positive place to work and one where talented people want to be employed.

 Go the Extra Mile